Why Go to College?

 1. More money!
 Yes, college graduates make, on average, thousands of dollars more a year than do non-college graduates.
 And this difference leads to differences in hundreds of thousands of dollars in a lifetime.*

-2. Become expert on a topic.
+2. Become expert in a topic.
 In college, you pick a major area of study and take a bunch of classes (usually between 10 to 15) all on that particular topic.
-When you step back and think about it, this is a really great way to make someone an expert in some area.
 Whatever your major is, and no matter your GPA, successfully completing a college major automatically ensures that you have something to bring to the table.

 3. Obtain a general education.
 Colleges usually make sure that you take a good number of classes (usually about 10) that deal with a broad array of themes, including such things as the history of western civilization, the natural sciences, and the arts.
 As such, these days, we can rest assured that nearly any college graduate has a decent sense of scholarly ideas on a broad array of topics.

 4. Learn specific sets of skills.
-In your major, you will not just learn content, but you will also learn skills related to knowledge-acquisition in that particular field of study.
-If you study psychology, you will not only learn about psychological ideas, but you will also learn how to conduct statistical analyses and how to design research in the behavioral sciences, for instance.
+In your major, you will not just learn content, but will also learn skills related to knowledge acquisition in that particular field of study.
+If you study psychology, you will not only learn about psychological ideas, but will also learn how to conduct statistical analyses and how to design research in the behavioral sciences, for instance.
 In every field in college, you will learn a variety of transferable skills that can be used across your lifetime.

 5. Group work.
 At some point in college, you’ll have a group project.
 This may be done in the context of a class or as part of serving in a club or in some other capacity.
 I have news for you: In the real world, there is a ton of group work.
 In fact, one of the secrets to the success of humans compared with other forms of hominids that have existed across evolutionary history is the fact that Homo sapiens developed the ability to work in collaboration with large groups of others (see Wilson, 2007).
 Love it or hate it, group work is in your future.
 College will prepare you for this fact.

 6. Time management.
 Not everyone is an expert at time management at 18 years of age.
-College is an amazing place to learn time-management skills.
+College is a great place to learn time-management skills.
 You might have a paper due on Tuesday and two exams that each require 10 hours of preparation on Wednesday.
 And let’s throw in a quiz on Friday.
 Effectively preparing for all of these assignments and assessments is up to you.
-Without question, one of the major skills associated with a college education pertains to time management.
-And I promise you this: being better than average at time management will have enormous benefits for you throughout life.
+I promise you this: being better than average at time management will have enormous benefits for you throughout life.

 7. Project completion.
 In college, you will have all kinds of projects that you will be working on.
 You might be writing a research paper in your sociology class while you’re working on a sculpture for your studio art class.
 And the club you are working with might be organizing a large end-of-year event including an invited speaker.
 And all the while, you might have a thesis that you need to constantly be working on.
 You’ve got stuff to do!
 In my experience, I’d say that the ability to effectively complete projects is priceless.
 And the ability to balance multiple projects at a time is icing on the cake.
 College is a great place to develop these skills.